Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Numerical experiments

-Following \cite{Wisdom2017}, if, for a given pair, $x > h_3 R$ at the start of $A$, we use Kepler solvers to solve the Hamiltonian terms with their indices $i$ and $j$. $h_3 R > 1$ by construction.
+Following \cite{Wisdom2017}, if, for a given pair {of non-stellar objects}, $x > h_3 R$ at the start of $A$, we use Kepler solvers to solve the Hamiltonian terms with their indices $i$ and $j$. $h_3 R > 1$ by construction.
 Otherwise, Bulirsch--Stoer is used for that pair in $A$, to account situations in which $K$ becomes less than $1$ during the evolution of the $A$ Hamiltonian.

 We consider a simple chaotic system with two degrees of freedom, the restricted three-body problem.
 It has one constant of motion.
 In an inertial frame it is,

 where $\omega$ is the binary angular velocity, $\vec{\omega}=\sqrt{G(m_1+m_2)/a^3}\hat{\vec{z}}$, and